xmgbautista/xmgbautista.github.io/README.md

     About Me
 </h3>

 Welcome to my website!
 I have a Ph.D. in Economics from the University of Houston.
 My research interests are in macroeconomics, consumption, and household finance.
+My CV can be downloaded <a href="https://www.dropbox.com/s/i6kiv7j366r4d58/cv_xmgbautista.pdf?dl=0">here</a> (PDF).
 <br>
 <br>